Man spotted with AR-15 outside Kyle Rittenhouse trial confirms he is a fired Ferguson police officer

 “I don’t talk to the media,” he shouted, pacing back and forth with the animal while playing rap music.

+Reached later by phone, Kline told the Tribune he had been fired from the Ferguson force because of the criminal charges.
+He said the case was dropped and later expunged from court records.

+Describing his current career as “an investor,” he said he traveled to Kenosha from Arizona for the demonstrations.

-Justin Blake, whose nephew, Jacob Blake, was shot seven times by a white police officer, led a group on the courthouse steps in chanting, “we won’t be intimidated.”
+Several people in the crowd were aware of Kline’s history after two people using the Twitter handles @thatdaneshguy and @chadloder posted about it Wednesday.
+Justin Blake, whose nephew, Jacob Blake, was shot seven times by a white police officer, led a group on the courthouse steps in chanting, “We won’t be intimidated.”

 Kline shouted he had a right to protest and denied he was trying to incite violence.